Please send your comments today to the Army Corps and GA-EPD

 Georgia Department of Natural Resources, One Conservation Way, Brunswick, Georgia 31523-9600

-The public announcement says:
+The Army Corps public announcement of the miners' re-application last spring says:

 “The applicant may also require assent from the State of Georgia,